Computer games for toddlers guide

 Short supervised sessions work better than long, hard-to-end ones.

-That is why very small interactive experiences often feel more useful than more complicated “educational” products in this age range.
 If the keyboard itself is the attraction, the more precise page is toddler keyboard smash.

 Where TinyFingers fits in this category